genomicsclass/leanpub/manuscript/plots_to_avoid.md

 \sum_{i=1}^n d_i^2} \mbox{ with } d_i=x_i - y_i
 {/$$}

 This metric decreases as reproducibility improves and it is 0 when the reproducibility is perfect.
 Another advantage of this metric is that if we divide the sum by N, we can interpret the resulting quantity as the standard deviation of the {$$}d_1,\dots,d_N{/$$} if we assume the {$$}d{/$$} average out to 0.
+If the {$$}d{/$$} can be considered residuals, then this quantity is equivalent to the root mean squared error (RMSE), a summary statistic that has been around for over a century.
 Furthermore, this quantity will have the same units as our measurements resulting in a more interpretable metric.

 Another limitation of the correlation is that it does not detect cases that are not reproducible due to average changes.
 The distance metric does detect these differences.
 We can rewrite:

 {$$}\frac{1}{n} \sum_{i=1}^n (x_i - y_i)^2 = \frac{1}{n} \sum_{i=1}^n [(x_i-\mu_x) - (y_i - \mu_y)^2 + (\mu_x-\mu_y)]^2{/$$}